catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 replace all does not exist
 come together lyrics
-each platform should have its own remote location
+each platform should have its own remote location delete moves to dupciates but does not add dupli if exists delete does not delete the actual files from repack_audittrail INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN year inconsitencies fix import current month why pack has that weird format when repacking groups add group at the beginning of song select incl groups has a small error standardization still w duplicates
+[x] live details should not be active if the song is not based on a live [x] Package Author:  Custom Song Creator Package Author: RepackedBy CATARA

 [x] clean maindb and others of Comments
 [x] when marking at dupli gne a pack_auditrail